axibase/atsd/rule-engine/functions-table.md

 addTable([map], string format[, [string header]]) string
 ```

-Prints a collection of maps `map` as a multi-column table in the specified `format`, with optional `header`.
+Prints a collection of maps as a multi-column table in the specified `format`, with optional `header`.

 The first column in the table contains unique keys from all maps in the collection, whereas the second and subsequent columns contain map values for the corresponding key in the first column.

 The default table header is 'Name, Value-1, ..., Value-N'.

-If the header argument `h` is specified as a collection of strings, it replaces the default header.
+If the header argument is specified as a collection of strings, it replaces the default header.
 The number of elements in the header collection must be the same as the number of maps plus `1`.

 Examples: